Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Yan nodded.
 “Yes.”

 The whole village did.
-Mostly it was out of curiosity---the Sky-People were trusted and liked thanks to Yan’s acceptance of them but they were still strangers, still strange.
+Mostly it was out of curiosity - the Sky-People were trusted and liked thanks to Yan’s acceptance of them but they were still strangers, still strange.
 People like that needed watching.
 Caution demanded it.

-Besides, a chance to watch their steel hut *fly* again---!
+Besides, a chance to watch their steel hut *fly* again - !

 Yan was even more in awe of it now that he had the smallest inkling of just how much work must have gone into making it.
 To make that much steel *alone* was beyond what his tribe could ever do, and he knew in his breath that the steel was probably just the smallest and easiest part of making a hut fly.